JOIN

 Abstract: Economic theory predicts that a binding interest-rate cap decreases credit availability for high-risk borrowers.
 Presented by J. Brandon Bolen, Mississippi College / Gregory Elliehausen, Board of Governors, Federal Reserve System / Thomas W. Miller, Jr., Mississippi State University (downloadable PDF)

-CFPB Report Findings – American Banker • Article by Kate Berry • December 19, 2023 •
+CFPB Report Findings – American Banker • Article by Kate Berry • December 19, 2023 • Use of NSF Services for Credit. (downloadable PDF)

 Rate Cap Anyalsis: Chicago City Wire reports – Carrie Sheffield | Wikimedia Commons/Patrick Ryan – Feb.
 16, 2024